 There are switches for audio controls on the bottom of the amp if you need to choose speaker level inputs or change crossover functions.
-As an added bonus, even if you’re using 4 speakers and only have a 2-channel input, the amp can provide a signal to all 4 outputs.
+As a bonus, even if you’re using 4 speakers and only have a 2-channel input, the amp can provide a signal to all 4 outputs.
 You won’t have to buy a pair of RCA Y-adapters.

 Selectable option switches on the bottom of the amp allow you to adjust the crossover functions or split a stereo input into 4 channels.
-Also this is where you must select the audio source before powering up the amp.
+Also, this is where you must select the audio source before powering up the amp.

 Front and rear gain controls

-Separate front and rear gain controls allowing adjusting the amplification level depending upon the input signal strength you have.
+Separate front and rear gain controls allow adjusting the amplification level depending upon the input signal strength you have.
 Speaker-level inputs, for example, might require turning it down, while RCA-level inputs may require boosting it a bit.
 It’s highly dependent upon what kind of stereo you have.
 In either case, it’s easy to adjust.
-The KTP-444U can accept up to 4V RCA inputs which is considered a “higher end” signal strength for aftermarket units.
+The KTP-444U can accept up to 4V RCA inputs which are considered a “higher end” signal strength for aftermarket units.